broadinstitute/2022_PERISCOPE/3_HeLa_Screens_Summary/README.md

-This notebook generates the analysis and figure described in Figure 2.
+This notebook generates the analysis and figure described in Figure 3.

+This notebook requires ~30 minutes computation time for a normal desktop computer on a genome-scale dataset.

+## Before running this notebook

 To run this notebook you will first need to run [Profile_Aggregation](../Profile_Aggregation) which generates the following profiles that are used as inputs for this notebook:
 `20210422_6W_CP257_guide_normalized_feature_select_median_merged_ALLBATCHES___DMEM___ALLWELLS_gene_aggregated.csv.gz`